intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/actions/add-document.md

 # Description
 Add document action defines UI options when adding document.
 It could be used as row context menu action or toolbar action.
-Add document support folder selection or inherit context of selected folder when used in folder view.
+Add document action supports folder selection or inherit context of selected folder when used in folder view.
 [Tree model](#tree-model-configuration) must be properly configured.
-Add document support document class selection.
+Add document action supports document class selection.
 [Document class selector](#document-class-selector) must be properly configured.
+Add document action supports adding document with permission.

 *content to be added*